Mathew Alex

 Fluid Dynamics

-The Navier-Stokes equations (mass, momentum, and energy continuity. equations in fluids) can describe everything from stirring a cup of coffee to the earth's climate.
+The Navier-Stokes equations (mass, momentum, and energy continuity. equations for fluids) can describe phenomena ranging from a stirred cup of coffee to the earth's climate.
 Predicting the fluid flow is challenging even with the complete knowledge of initial conditions.
-Most algorithms require massive parallelization, and there are many pesky numerical instabilities in simulations.
+Numerical algorithms require massive parallelization to be of use and there are pesky numerical instabilities.
 I studied the driven lid cavity problem (think of a 2D box stirred from the top edge) for my MSc thesis using the Lattice Boltzmann method (LBM).
 LBM is a numerical scheme stemming from kinetic theory using a discretized version of the Boltzmann equation with an ad-hoc collision operator defined to emulate fluid behavior.
 Since it only uses array movements and arithmetic operations, LBM is economical in the low Reynolds number regime where the LBM approximation is more faithful.

 Quantum Mechanics

-Deriving the spectrum and the eigenvalues of the Hydrogen atom using the series solution to the Schrodinger equation is an analytical nightmare.
-The operator method (see section 6.2 of Principles of Quantum Mechanics, David Skinner is also much work.
-I enjoyed both approaches, but you can use the finite difference approximation if you need a feel of the solutions in no time.
-In 1 dimension, the second derivative can be approximated as a difference, and the Schrodinger equation equates to a matrix eigenvalue problem after discretizing the potential.
-This formalism can easily be extended to 3d using tensor products, and voila, you have the answers!
+Deriving the spectrum and the orbitals of the Hydrogen atom by applying the series solution method to the Schrodinger equation is a long process.
+The operator method (see section 6.2 of Principles of Quantum Mechanics, David Skinner, is also much work.
+We can use the finite difference approximation to get a feel for the solutions numerically.
+In one-dimension, the second derivative can be approximated as a difference, and the Schrodinger equation equates to a matrix eigenvalue problem after discretizing the potential.
+This formalism can easily be extended to three-dimensions using tensor products to solve the Hydrogen atom and the three-dimensional harmonic oscillator:

 Hydrogen Atom